On The Scalability of P2P Swarming Systems: System Throughput Analysis

-\end{propo} We use the queueing network model to obtain (\ref{eq:open-lim}).
-Because newcomers are served by the publisher whenever available, the server capacity $U$ is totally devoted to the newly arriving peers.
-Therefore, $\Gamma_r(F_0) = U$, and $\Gamma_r(F_i) = 0$ for $i=0, \ldots, K-1$.
-(Here we assume $J=K-2$, but we could choose any value for $J$.)
-This means that peers in $F_1, \ldots, K-2$ will join the \textit{one-club}.
-In addition, the arrival rate to queues $F_G, F_{G+1}, \ldots, F_{G+K-2}$ is $U$, since the server only serves the newcomers.
-Then, equation \eqref{eq:serv_one-club} reduces to:
+\emph{Proof: } We use the queueing network model to obtain \eqref{eq:open-lim}.
+We consider a saturated system, wherein the service capacity of the publisher is devoted to newcomers.
+Therefore, $\gamma_r(0) = U$, and $\gamma_r(i) = 0$ for $i=1,2, \ldots, K-2$.
+This means that peers in $F_1, F_2, \ldots, F_{K-2}$ will join the \textit{one-club}.
+In addition, the arrival rate to queues $G_1, G_2, G_3, \ldots, G_{K-1}$ is $U$, since the server only serves newcomers.
+Then, \eqref{eq:serv_one-club} reduces to

-Substituting~\eqref{eqgammnew} into \eqref{eq:Gamma} yields
+Substituting~\eqref{eqgammnew} into \eqref{eq:Gamma1} yields